sethbattin/datafestivus/README.md

 I completed number 1.
 I think that, with a bit more effort, i could successfully accomplish number 4 in the same manner.
 Unfortunately, number 4's work is mostly css and dom cleanup, which I have determined to be the thing I hate more than anything in the world.
 It's so painful.

 I may change my tune after finishing number 2.
 My intuition is that I will have to create a better design representing the information transfer.
 So that design change will affect the new "manual" mode, too, even though it is driven by copy-paste.
 I am imagining an instance representing a server.
 It will be literally true in the case of number 2, and less so in the case of number 1.
 Although perhaps the code surroundin the copy-paste will be identical, merely with the onchange events removed.
 I'm not sure.

+---

+Other than an infinite loop completely filling my SSD with apache error logs, server work goes reasonably well.
+Creating a one-off php app is as ugly as it ever was, especially for a data service.
+C'est la vie.
+I also regret my commitment to working sans jquery.
+The utility is undeniable.

+The design of the js library hasn't really improved yet, though the common features of the copy-paste and the ajax polling seem to be emerging.
+With some luck, the will both turn into common javascript objects that utilize the `ConnectionModel` as a prototype.
+Or something like that.
+The clean API for the library hasn't emerged yet either, that is slightly more troublesome.
+It would like to get it to the point where creating a connection is a trivial matter of specifying a name from both directions.
+Though i'm only half done, so perhaps that will emerge when it completes.